Like this article? Spread the word

 Before You Start, You Need A Preorder Strategy

 Not every product will work as a preorder, and you cannot put every upcoming product as a preorder.
 There needs to be hype, and demand created first if you want to be successful.
-Here are a few tips we recommend doing before starting a preorder product.
+Here are a few tips we recommend before starting a preorder product.

 - Begin your marketing efforts 1 to 3 months ahead of time.